SAP-samples/cloud-integration-pipeline-datastore-extension-ui/README.md

 ## Known Issues

-- Filter operators `starts with`, `ends with`, and `not equal to` are not supported for DataStore entries.
+- Filter operators `starts with`, `ends with`, and `not equal to` are not supported for datastore entries.
 Supported operators are: `contains`, `equal to`, and `between`.
-- Sorting on the DataStore entries table is only supported for `UTCTimestampOfError` and `NumberOfDSRestarts`.
+- Closing the filter banner does not refresh the data in the datastore entries table, in this case you need to refresh the page to reset the table (alternatively, remove the filters in the filter menu instead of closing the banner in the first place)

 ## How to obtain support